For today's challenge, watch the video from 4:30 to 11:16

 Spend the next few minutes writing the first section of your blog post.
 It should come close to 500 words and set the tone for the rest of your article.
 Remember to include universal truths, anecdotes, local references, and your hook set up.

-Once you've got a good rough draft, head over to the challenge page for accountability and to see what others are discussing today.
+Once you've got a good rough draft, head over to the challenge group and post it on today's thread for accountability and to see what others have come up with.